-The state is annually one of the most dramatically affected by the virus, which is typically first detected in mid-May through mid-June.
-Most cases occur in July and August when temperatures are warmer and both people and Culex mosquitoes, which transmit the virus, tend to be more active outdoors.
+The virus is typically first detected in mid-May through mid-June.
+Most cases occur in July and August when temperatures are warmer and both people and mosquitoes, which transmit the virus, tend to be more active outdoors.

-Although 80 percent of people infected with West Nile do not develop symptoms, about 1 in 5 do experience symptoms, such as headaches, body aches, joint pains, vomiting, fever, fatigue and rash.
+Although most people infected with West Nile do not develop symptoms, 20%, or about 1 in 5, do experience symptoms, such as headaches, body aches, joint pains, vomiting, fever, fatigue and rash.

 Sanford Health’s Clayton Van Balen, M.D., said West Nile virus can be detected about three to eight days after the onset of symptoms.
 He typically waits to test patients unless they are severely ill right away or if their symptoms worsen.